The Scantron system has been updated to allow instructors greater control of their test analytics and computer-based Scantron scoring.

 Don’t know where to start?
 There are two different 100-test question Scantron forms available for use.
 Decide which form to use – the short form or the long form.

 - Click here to help you decide.
+This guide includes instructions for filling out the Scantron forms.

 - Download the instructions for operating the Scantron machine.